y-arjun-y/newsletter-updates/README.md

 # newsletter-updates
-GitHub Action for our co-working server to update us about EA/rationality-related newsletter.
+GitHub Action for our co-working server to update us about EA/rationality-related newsletters.